Features How It Works Privacy Ingredients Support

 🧬

-Suitable for: All skin types — especially dry, sensitive, eczema-prone, and barrier-compromised skin.
+Generally suitable for: Most skin types — especially dry, sensitive, eczema-prone, and barrier-compromised skin.
+Individual tolerance may vary.

 Safety Rating: 1/10 (Low Hazard)